Unicef UK Rights Respecting School Award

 Unicef is the world’s leading organisation working for children and young people and their rights.
 In 1989, governments across the world agreed that all children have the same rights by adopting the UN Convention on the Rights of the Child (UNCRC).
 These rights are based on what a child needs to survive, grow, participate and fulfil their potential.

-Our pupils will learn about their rights by putting them into practice every day.
+Our pupils learn about their rights by putting them into practice every day.
 A Rights Respecting School models rights and respect in all its relationships.
-You will find information overleaf about the Rights we will be looking at in school.
+You will find information about the Rights we will be looking at in school.
 This is a summary document on the UN Convention on the Rights of the Child.

-We really hope that you will be able to support our school on our journey towards becoming a Unicef UK Rights Respecting School.
+We really hope that you will be able to support our school on our journey towards becoming a Silver Unicef UK Rights Respecting School.
 You can find a bit more about the Convention on the Rights of the Child by visiting unicef.org.uk/crc.

 For further information about Rights Respecting Schools please visit: www.unicef.org.uk/rrsa